 To remove it is easy.
 Just turn the ribs over and look for a piece of the membrane around the edges of the meat that you can grab hold of.

-It’s silver in color, or you’ll know what to look for.
+It’s silver in color and forms a very thin layer over the back.
 When you catch a piece, pull it back, like peeling a piece of tape off.
 If you get it just right, you can pull the entire membrane off in one piece.
 Here’s a pictorial to help.
+If you can’t locate the membrane, it’s possible the butcher has already removed it.

 Next, shake the rub across the ribs and rub it all over.
 You can let it sit overnight in the refrigerator with the rub for even more flavor, but it’s not necessary.